EnzoArata/EnzoArata/README.md

 <p>I have several private repositories that contain valuable code, which I view as potential business ventures.
 While I would love to share some of this code, I choose to keep these repositories private to protect their value.
 If you are interested in taking a look pleace contact me and I can let you take a look</p>

-For those that are curious, here is on of those business ventures.
+For those that are curious, here is one of those business ventures.
 [NFTSuite](https://nftsuite.net/)

 ***